slsfi/digital-edition-xml-resources/xslt/README.md

 Brief descriptions of the stylesheets in the subfolders can be found below.
 More detailed descriptions can be found in the actual stylesheets.

 > [!NOTE]
-> The stylesheets are written in XSLT 3.0 and need an XSLT 3.0 processor to run.
+> The stylesheets are written in XSLT 3.0 and need an XSLT 3.0 processor, like [Saxon](https://www.saxonica.com/), to run.

 ## XSLT resources